Fit as a Mama Bear

 • very sweet

-The icing use cane sugar and butter to get it’s texture and beet powder to color it.
-Fact: no, the beet powder will not affect the taste of the vegan frosting.
+The icing uses cane sugar and butter to get it's texture and beet powder to color it.

-Tip: because the icing uses cane sugar, you’ll want to grind the sugar down before mixing it into the butter.
-Can sugar naturally comes in larger granules and I’ve found that it doesn’t quite dissolve during the aeration process of the icing (notice in the picture below).
+Tip: because the icing uses cane sugar, you'll want to grind the sugar down before mixing it into the butter.
+Cane sugar naturally comes in larger granules and I've found that it doesn't quite dissolve during the aeration process of the icing (notice in the picture below).
 So, use a coffee grinder to grind it down.

 Note: Want to change the color of the icing?
 I use acai powder for purple, spirulina for a blue-ish hue, and chlorella for green 😉